COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ## 🪞 Reflection on Current Cycle (Week 5)
-Following on from last week’s reflection, which highlighted our strong working bond, this week we demonstrated effective teamwork in the development of the **DFD design** based on our project requirements.
+Following on from last week’s reflection, which highlighted our strong working bond, this week we demonstrated effective teamwork in the development of the **DFD design** based on our project requirements including the necessary aspects for each level.
 The progress made reflects how well we are starting to align as a group.
 However, there were also some communication challenges — for instance, certain members began working on parts of the DFD diagram without realizing it had already been completed.
-This overlap shows that while collaboration is improving, we still need clearer coordination and task assignment to avoid duplicated work in the future.
+This overlap shows that while collaboration is improving, we still need clearer coordination and task assignment to avoid duplicated work or ensure that people now that a certian task in underway by one of the team members in the future.

 ---